When to Sell Stock

 The swing trader decides to accept an initial loss of $ 0.25 until a profit is made.
 The swing trader slowly moves up the trailing sell stop as the price of the stock rises.
 Ultimately, the sell stop is placed just below the low on May 23 at $20.05.
 On June 6, the sell stop is hit and the swing trader is out at $20.05.
 Our swing trader made a profit of $1.05 or 5.5% before commission and slippage in 19 days.
 Knowing when to sell stock made this trader a profit.

 In the above case, the position trader pocketed more profit.
-However, there are many cases, where the stock weakens quickly and the swing trader ends up making a profit while the position trader loses.
+However, there are many cases, where the stock weakens quickly and the swing trader ends up making a profit while the position trader takes a loss.

 Hanging on to a stock during an uptrend is one of the harder skills to learn in trading.
 To make big gains you need to give up short-term profits but still need to know when to sell stock.
 However, at some point you need to be able to identify a short-term correction from a change in long-term trend.